ARGENTINA

 Flogging frames, Andaman Islands

-The Andaman Islands are off the Burma/Thailand coast, but belong to India.
+The Andaman Islands lie off the Burma/Thailand coast, but belong to India.
 A large prison was built at the main town, Port Blair, under British rule, and part of it is now a museum.
 These two pictures are of two slightly different flogging frames there.
 The colour picture shows one on display with a model of a prisoner mounted on it, and comes from a tourist web site that has now disappeared.
 Note that these metal frames are very similar to the one used in this 1978 Pakistan flogging and also in the second picture from the top on this page of miscellaneous Pakistan floggings, all presumably inherited from the days of British India.

 Cellular Jail at Andaman